Compassionate Release Process Frequently Asked

 The initial request and supporting documentation are submitted to the institution's Warden.

 The compassionate release process depends on what type of petition is filed.

 If the petition is based on medical reasons, it is forwarded to the prison's Clinical Director.
 The Clinical Director then drafts a medical summary, along with a recommendation of approval or denial, and sends the matter back to the Warden for a decision to be rendered.

 If the petition is based on the death or incapacitation of a caregiver or incapacitation of a spouse or partner, the Warden convenes a committee to investigate the matter.
 This committee collects relevant documents and information and forwards those to the Warden for a determination.

 If the petition is non-medical or non-family oriented, the Warden makes his or her own determination without required input from other staff.

-A) Yes.
-There are no limits on the number of allowable attempts to obtain a compassionate release, though prudence suggests that some period of time and change in circumstance occur prior to the refiling.
+Yes.
+There are no limits on the number of allowable attempts to obtain a compassionate release, though prudence suggests that some period of time and change in circumstances occur prior to the refiling.
 For more information, see our page What to Do if Denied Compassionate Release.

 The best way to speed up the process and improve your chances of success is to bring on outside help.
 We at the Law Offices of Brandon Sample have considerable experience with compassionate release requests.
 While the Bureau moves at its own pace and makes its own decisions, we can help by researching, drafting, and submitting a top-quality petition, along with providing oversight and prodding where appropriate to give you the best possible chance at early release.